 [Section 34B inserted by No. 55 of 2004 s.
 1087.]

-35. Fidelity insurance and professional indemnity insurance in respect of triennial certificate
+35. Fidelity insurance and professional indemnity insurance for licensees

 (1) The Commissioner may, from time to time, make arrangements for or in respect of the provision to licensees of fidelity insurance and professional indemnity insurance on such terms and conditions as the Commissioner thinks fit and, for that purpose, may, from time to time, enter into a Master Policy Agreement with an insurer appointed by the Commissioner and do all such acts or things that the Commissioner deems necessary or expedient for giving effect thereto.